Skills and trade recognition

 If you have trade skills and experience but have never completed an apprenticeship or gained a formal certificate, you can apply to have your skills assessed and be formally recognised as a tradesperson in NSW.

-Trade licences are not issued by the Vocational Training Tribunal.
+Trade licences are not issued by the Vocational Training Review Panel.
 For information about licencing for trades in:

 Building and Construction